 In addition to the sources listed elsewhere in this guide, the U.N. website offers a number of interesting and useful links:

-- Official Web Locator for the United Nations System of Organizations provides a list of web sites for U.N. agencies and programs.
+- Directory of United Nations System Organizations provides a list of web sites for U.N. agencies and programs.

-United Nations System Pathfinder identifies major publications of the organizations in the United Nations system.
+United Nations Publications identifies major publications of the organizations in the United Nations system.

 Appendix I: United Nations Document Symbols